 Buckwheat pillows are made with all-natural materials, including buckwheat hulls, organic cotton, etc. They’re made free of man-made fabrics, so you won’t have to worry about exposure to materials that can cause allergic reactions.

 One great thing about Sobakawa pillows is that the buckwheat hulls used to fill the pillow are often locally-grown.
-Instead of importing the buckwheat hulls, American crops are grown and harvested for the production of these pillows.
+American buckwheat is grown and harvested for the production of these pillows.
 By buying the buckwheat pillows, you not only support the local economy, but you do so by purchasing a fully renewable material.

 The benefits of buckwheat pillows are many:

 - They offer excellent support — Did you know that many doctors and sleep physicians recommend buckwheat pillows?
 The buckwheat hulls used to stuff the pillows shift according to your position, making it easy for you to sleep with the proper support no matter what your position.

 - They’re highly versatile — Whether you sleep on your side, back, or stomach, a sobakawa buckwheat pillow offers versatile support.
 Plus, if the pillow has a zipper, you can add or remove the filling in order to make it as thick or thin as you want.
 You can find them in all shapes and sizes—from king size pillows to keyboard rests and sleep masks.

 - They’ll keep you cool — If you sleep hot, this is the pillow for you!
 I tend to sleep very hot at night, and goose down pillows–while comfortable for the most part–leave me sweating all the time.
 With a buckwheat pillow, air passes through the hulls, cooling me down and making it easier to sleep.

 Talk about an interesting pillow!
 Buckwheat pillows are the natural option you’re looking for, and you’ll find that they’re highly supportive, supremely comfortable, and as eco-friendly as it gets.

 Our Hullo buckwheat pillow is made with 100% organic cotton, locally-sourced buckwheat, and top-notch American materials.
 If you’re interested in a better night’s sleep, it’s time to try buckwheat pillows!
 Don’t take my word for it—check out these customer reviews.